Forgiveness and Forgiving

 Do I have the ability to forgive?

-The answer is yes: the neural circuits and other structures in the prefrontal cortex in our brain – the compassion circuitry – allows us to perceive emotions, empathize and respond to others with compassion.
+The answer is yes: the neural circuits and other structures in the prefrontal cortex in our brain—the compassion circuitry—allow us to perceive emotions, empathize, and respond to others with compassion.
 I have a built-in support system available to use.

 I learned from mind-body healing work that there is only one emotion: fear – behind my anxieties, anger, worries, stress, frustration, or hurt.
-My ego is on a mission to protect me from the perceived or imagined fear that took root from past experiences.
-If I want to forgive genuinely, I need to bring my fears out in the light of my awareness, be vulnerable to allow them, and let them go: that requires courage.
+My ego is trying to protect me from the perceived or imagined fear that took root from past experiences.
+If I want to forgive genuinely, I need to bring my concerns out in the light of my awareness, be vulnerable to allow them, and let them go; that requires courage.
 It’s much easier to bury the fear in my inner dungeons and not think about it.
 Bringing it out is painful.

 Mahatma Gandhiji: The weak can never forgive.
 Forgiveness is the attribute of the strong.